google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/shortcuts.markdown

   </tbody>
 </table>

-## Shortcuts in all panels
+## Global keyboard shortcuts

-Shortcuts available in all DevTools panels:
+The following keyboard shortcuts are available in all DevTools panels:

 <table class="table-3">
   <thead>